 What does the pop-up with PUA:Win32/GameTool detection mean?

 The PUA:Win32/GameTool detection you can see in the lower right side is shown to you by Microsoft Defender.
-That anti-malware application is good at scanning, but prone to be mainly unreliable.
-It is defenseless to malware invasions, it has a glitchy interface and problematic malware clearing capabilities.
-Thus, the pop-up which says concerning the GameTool is just an alert that Defender has spotted it.
-To remove it, you will likely need to make use of a separate anti-malware program.
+That anti-malware application is good at scanning but prone to be mainly unreliable.
+It is defenseless to malware invasions, it has a glitchy interface and problematic malware-clearing capabilities.
+Thus, the pop-up concerning the GameTool is just an alert that Defender spotted it.
+You will likely need to use a separate anti-malware program to remove it.

-PUA:Win32/GameTool unwanted program is a case in point of PUA, which are pretty widespread nowadays.
-Being free to use, it may give you “the extended features” for the extra payment.
-Some instances of this program type can have no useful performance whatsoever – only the shell with the kaleidoscopic interface.
-You can see it advertised as a system optimization tool, driver updater or torrent downloadings tracker.
+PUA:Win32/GameTool unwanted program is a case in point of PUA, which is pretty widespread nowadays.
+Being free to use may give you “the extended features” for the extra payment.
+Some instances of this program type can have no useful performance – only the shell with the kaleidoscopic interface.
+It is advertised as a system optimization tool, driver updater or torrent downloading tracker.
 This or another way it does not grant you any actual capability, exposing you to risk instead.

 Unwanted Program Summary:

-The exact damage to your system may be created not only as a result of the malware injection.
-A significant share of questionable programs, like the GameTool app is, is just badly made.
-Possibly, their actions are fairly effective than useless if done on certain system setups, however, not on each one.
+The exact damage to your system may be created not only due to the malware injection.
+A significant share of suspicious programs, like the GameTool app, is just badly made.
+Possibly, their actions are fairly effective than useless if done on certain system setups.
+However, not on each one.
 That’s how an uncomplicated system optimization app may cause disorder with constant BSODs on your system.
-Any type of interruptions to the system registry are not very safe, and they are even more risky if performed with such programs.
+Any interruptions to the system registry are not very safe, and they are even more risky if performed with such programs.

 How did I get this virus?

 It is hard to trace the sources of malware on your PC.
-Nowadays, things are mixed up, and distribution ways chosen by adware 5 years ago can be used by spyware nowadays.
+Nowadays, things are mixed up, and distribution ways chosen by adware five years ago can be used by spyware nowadays.
 However, if we abstract from the exact spreading method and will think of why it has success, the explanation will be quite uncomplicated – low level of cybersecurity knowledge.
-People click on promotions on strange websites, open the pop-ups they receive in their browsers, call the “Microsoft tech support” thinking that the weird banner that states about malware is true.
+People click on promotions on strange websites, open the pop-ups they receive in their browsers, and call “Microsoft tech support”, thinking that the weird banner about malware is true.
 It is essential to understand what is legitimate – to prevent misconceptions when attempting to determine a virus.

-Nowadays, there are two of the most extensive ways of malware spreading – lure e-mails and injection into a hacked program.
-While the first one is not so easy to stay away from – you must know a lot to recognize a counterfeit – the 2nd one is easy to handle: just do not use hacked programs.
-Torrent-trackers and various other sources of “totally free” applications (which are, in fact, paid, but with a disabled license checking) are just a giveaway point of malware.
+Nowadays, there are two of the most extensive ways of malware spreading – bait e-mails and injection into a hacked program.
+While the first one is not so easy to stay away from – you must know a lot to recognize a counterfeit – the 2nd one is easy to handle: do not use hacked programs.
+Torrent trackers and other sources of “totally free” applications (paid, but with a disabled license checking) are just a giveaway point of malware.
 And PUA:Win32/GameTool is simply within them.

 How to remove the PUA:Win32/GameTool from my PC?

 Why GridinSoft Anti-Malware?
-It is really light-weight and has its detection databases updated nearly every hour.
-Furthermore, it does not have such bugs and exploits as Microsoft Defender does.
-The combination of these facts makes GridinSoft Anti-Malware suitable for eliminating malware of any kind.
+It is lightweight and has its detection databases updated nearly every hour.
+Furthermore, it has no bugs and exploits like Microsoft Defender.
+The combination of these facts makes GridinSoft Anti-Malware suitable for eliminating malware.

 Remove the viruses with GridinSoft Anti-Malware